Resolving Habits & Behaviours

 If resolving behaviours is about new learning, then it's easy, right?
 We're all practised at learning from school, yes?

 The honest answer usually is that we believe ‘old dogs can’t learn new tricks’.
-The truth (for dogs, as well as people) is that we’re interested in change, we can always make great progress.
+The truth (for dogs, as well as people) is that if we’re interested in change, we can always make great progress.

 Sometimes we need a teacher, sometimes we need additional support and envouragement.
 Sometimes we need a reward for making the change.
 Maybe we need to see the consequences of not making the change.